kytrun/kytrun/README.md

 # Kytrun👦🏻

 👋 Hi there!
-I'm a Java backend developer who is passionate about Spring Boot, Spring Cloud, Mybatis-plus, and more.
+My primary role is as a Java backend developer, and I'm passionate about Spring Boot, Spring Cloud, Mybatis-plus, and more.
 I also have experience with Vue and uni-app on the frontend, and I'm interested in learning React Native.

 🎨 I love open source apps with great UI/UX design.